Tangy-Cheese/CQW/README.md

 # Coined-Quantum-Walks

 > ⚠️ This is the original version of my Quantum Walks project.
-> I’m currently working on a complete rewrite with improved structure and explanations
+> I’m currently working on a complete rewrite with improved structure and explanations and optimised codes/scripts